What separates a good leader from a great one?

 There are quite a few different skills that fit within the ‘emotional intelligence' umbrella.
 Fortunately, these skills are all inter-related so you can often learn them together.

 Even companies like retail giant Tesco have seen the value in investing in emotional intelligence with great results.
 The company experienced its first profitable quarter in almost 4 years after implementing an empathy and kindness training program for its teams.

 What are you waiting for?

-As a leader, your employees look to you to establish important parts of your team’s culture: from communication habits to the willingness to taking ownership for your mistakes.
+As a leader, your employees look to you to establish important parts of your team's culture: from communication habits to the willingness to take ownership of your mistakes.
 Almost all of these are tied to your emotional intelligence.